 I have to say it: I have an excellent mother-in-law.
-She is a talented painter, has an electric personality and a heart of gold.
-And her name is Bunny, AKA “The Bunster”…because an ordinary name wouldn’t be right for a woman like her.
+She has an electric personality and a heart of gold.
+Born on Easter, her name, of course is Bunny.

 So, apparently on my last visit to her home in NY State, I commented on her beautiful fondue pot.
 Next time I saw her, which was last weekend, she handed me a wrapped up package and said, “You said you liked this the last time you came, so I thought you should have it.”
 I had forgotten about any such comment I made, so I had no idea what it could be….but you can imagine my thrill when I opened the package and saw THIS:

 A vintage Catherineholm of Norway fondue pot….with the wooden sticks included!!!
 I’ll admit it: At the time, I didn’t know its history, but I knew it was special.
 So I decided to do a little research, starting with Googling “vintage fondue pots”.
 The pattern was clearly a match to the Lotus pattern designed by Catherineholm.
 The trademark on this pot was almost entirely faded out from use, but under good light it was visible; “MADE BY CATHERINEHOLM – NORWAY”